ByEarth911

 worker cleaning car with soapy sponge at car wash

-Many people don’t realize that washing our cars in the driveway is not eco-friendly.
-In fact, it’s the most environmentally unfriendly chore one can do around the house.
+Many people don’t realize that washing our cars in the driveway is not environmentally friendly.
+In fact, it’s one of the most environmentally unfriendly chores one can do around the house.

 When we wash our cars at home, the dirty water that washes into storm drains has been mixed with fuel, oil, and residue from exhaust fumes — as well as harsh cleansers.
 These contaminants are devastating to our creeks, streams, rivers, and wetlands — and the creatures and plants that depend on healthy waterways.